 Opus is a part of Sheffield’s long radical history.

-Engaging with our events, festivals, articles, arts experiences and journalism is usually free.
-But since the start of the pandemic, we’ve been struggling.
+Engaging with our events, festivals, articles, arts experiences and journalism is usually free, but since the pandemic, we’ve been struggling.
 Now we need your help to continue our work and take it further.

 ‘Better’ to us means fair, diverse, accessible, citizen-led and independent.
 A better world is one where all voices are heard at every level of the discussion.
 Opus projects connect us to each other and to the culture, campaigns and conversations that make change.
 Now is the time.

-- We need your support for our hyperlocal, citizen-led magazine Now Then, which reaches tens of thousands of people every month.
+- We need your support for our hyperlocal, citizen-led online magazine Now Then, which reaches 10,000 people (and counting) every month.